 - H-3.1.
 Navigate to the first plot: Using the plot location information created during step H-1.3, navigate to the first plot location.
 If using a representative sample, plot location will not be provided.
 Instead, identify an area that represents the site and begin the plot there. - H-3.2.
 Record plot data on the datasheet: Observe the plot from the starting point and record the plot number and plot corner location (as latitude/longitude coordinates (preferred) or in relation to permanent landmarks).
-Provide a brief description of the plot, including the type of ROW and ownership status (i.e., owned or easement). - H-3.3.
+Provide a brief description of the plot, including the type of ROW (if applicable) and ownership status (i.e., owned or easement). - H-3.3.
 Take photos: Take photos of the plot and record the photo number or other identifying information on the datasheet such that photos may be matched with the corresponding plots in the office.
 This step is optional but highly recommended. - H-3.4.
 Establish the plot: The plot will be a 1,500 square foot area.
-Use a rectangular plot 150 x 10 ft if possible, otherwise use a 22 ft radius circle.
+Use a rectangular plot if possible; 150 x 10 ft is recommended.
+If the site is too small, or configuration does not allow for a rectangular plot, a 22 ft radius circle may be used.
+Regardless of plot shape, it is important to maintain a consistent sampling area of 1,500 square feet.

 If using a rectangular plot on a ROW corridor, orient the long side of the plot parallel, perpendicular, or diagonal to the ROW (or spin a pen/pencil to obtain a random direction if the site is not a linear ROW).
-Consider orienting the long axis of the plot
+Consider orienting the long axis of the plot across the width of the corridor to encompass the greatest expected variation in the vegetation.
+Note your starting position (use a pin flag if desired) and walk the length of the plot along its edge to the opposite end.
+When first beginning assessments, observers should use a measuring tape to measure the length of the plot; once calibrated, observers can pace.
+Re-calibrate at the beginning of a new field season and occasionally throughout.

-- across the width of the corridor to encompass the greatest expected variation in the vegetation.
-Note your starting position (use a pin flag if desired) and walk the 150 ft length of the plot along its edge to the opposite end.
-When first beginning assessments, observers should use a measuring tape to measure 150 ft, once calibrated, observers can pace. - H-3.5.
-Record the primary adjacent land uses (optional in Tier 1): Record the land use type directly adjacent to the ROW that borders the majority of the length of the 150 ft plot.
-If different land use types are located on either side of the ROW, select up to two adjacent land uses per plot (one for each side of the ROW).
-If multiple land uses are adjacent to the plot on one side of the ROW, select the dominant land use type.
+- H-3.5.
+Record the primary adjacent land uses (Tier 2 & 3 only): Record the land use type directly adjacent to the site or management area that borders the majority of the length of the plot.
+If different land use types are located on either side of the site or management area, select up to two adjacent land uses per plot (one for each side).
+If multiple land uses are adjacent to the plot on one side of the site or management area, select the dominant land use type.
 See Table 5 for land use definitions. - H-3.6.
 Record habitat attribute scores: Return to the starting point of the plot using a meandering or zig-zag pattern, observing habitat attributes within the plot (Figure 1).
 Attributes will vary by tier.
 See Table 4 Attribute Definitions (below) for definitions of each attribute.
 Note that Tier 3 also includes a Plant Species Worksheet that should be completed.